 - Click on the Safari menu and select the Preferences/Settings sub-menu.

-- Switch to the General tab, and set a preferred homepage for your Safari browser.
+It will open the Safari Preferences window. - Switch to the General tab, and set a preferred homepage for your Safari browser.

 - Again, switch to the Search tab, and set your default search engine.

-Clear Browser data
+Method 3: Clear Temporary Browser data

 - Launch the Apple Safari browser.